-Divide participants into small groups.
-Provide a flip chart paper to each group.
-Ask each group to determine a variety of menu items that could contain the USDA Foods Diced Chicken.
-Ask the groups to write their responses on the flip chart paper.
-At the end of the activity, ask participants to circulate around the room and see all the different ways to incorporate diced chicken on a menu.
+In small groups, determine a variety of menu items that could contain the USDA Foods Diced Chicken.
+Write your response on a piece of flip chart paper.
+At the end of the activity, circulate around the room to see all the different ways to incorporate diced chicken on a menu.